Steve Humble MBE

 - Address: Newcastle University

 & Language Sciences

 King George VI Building

-Awarded MBE (Member of the Most Excellent Order of the British Empire) for services to Education in the 2016 New Year's Honours list.
+Awarded MBE, a grade within the British order of chivalry - Member of the Most Excellent Order of the British Empire for Services to Education in the 2016 New Year’s Honours List

 I worked for the National Centre for Excellence in the Teaching of Mathematics (NCETM) for five years, developing a strong regional and national infrastructure linking fellow stakeholders in the maths community.
 This I feel enables teachers to network and progress, as I believe one of the main roles of NCETM is the unification of the maths community.